 Do not push hard with pain.

 Strengthen wrist and forearm muscles by lifting weights.

 At times, certain unusual conditions of the lateral aspect of the elbow can mimic or co-exist with a tennis elbow and can cause refractory pain.

 Chronic Non-responsive Lateral Elbow Pain:

-This report describes an unusual cause of lateral elbow pain that could be missed during management of refractory tennis elbow.
+This report describes an unusual cause of lateral elbow pain that could be missed during the management of refractory tennis elbow.

-This stresses the need for clinical suspicion and adequate assessment in such refractory patients, to provide early functional improvement and pain relief.
+This stresses the need for clinical suspicion and adequate assessment in such refractory patients to provide early functional improvement and pain relief.

 Consult an orthopedician online for queries regarding chronic elbow pain --> https://www.icliniq.com/ask-a-doctor-online/orthopaedician-and-traumatologist